Frequently Asked Questions

 What was last year’s conference like?

-At our 2024 Home Conference, we welcomed over delegates from 25 countries.
-We ran a broad range of committee, including DISEC, COP28, WHO, IOC, Ad Hoc and a historical crisis committee!
-You can expect a similar mix of traditional and innovative committees this year - head to our ‘Committees’ page for more details about our 2025 committees!
-You can see what attendees from previous years had to say at the bottom of our ‘Conference’ page.
+At our 2025 Home Conference, we welcomed delegates from over 25 countries.
+We ran a wide range of committees, including DISEC, UNOOSA, CSW, COP30, WHO, ICJ, an Ad Hoc UNSC, as well as fantasy and historical crisis committees.
+You can expect a similar mix of traditional and innovative committees at GlobalVoices 2026.

 What age groups can attend the conference?